HesselM/rpicross_notes/04-xc-setup.md

       Hello World!
     ```

-# Next
+## Next

-Having a functional crosscompilation several steps can be taken next:
+Having a functional cross-compilation environment, several steps can be taken next:
-- Crosscompile & install [Userland libraries](05-xc-userland.md) (for communication with the RPi GPU)
+- Cross-compile & install the [Userland libraries](05-xc-userland.md) (for communication with the RPi GPU)
-- Crosscompile & install [OpenCV 3.2 with Python Bindings](06-xc-opencv.md) (for computer vision)
+- Cross-compile & install [OpenCV with Python Bindings](06-xc-opencv.md) (for computer vision)
-- Crosscompile & install [ROS](07-xc-ros.md) (to run the RPi as Node in a ROS-network)
+- Cross-compile & install [ROS](07-xc-ros.md) (to run the RPi as Node in a ROS-network)
-- Develop your own code..
+- Or develop your own code..